boazdavid/llama-stack-examples/apps/01-chatbot/README.md

 > [!WARNING]
 > Note that `OLLAMA_INFERENCE_MODEL=llama3.2:1b` doesn't have `ollama/` before the model name.
 This is the identifier `ollama` expects for the model.
 In contrast, commands you'll see below use `ollama/llama3.2:1b`, which is the identifier Llama Stack uses.

-You should see a message like this:
+It can take a moment to come up.
+It is ready when you see a message like this:

 ```
 INFO:     Uvicorn running on http://['::', '0.0.0.0']:5001 (Press CTRL+C to quit)